zylon-ai/private-gpt/README.md

 MODEL_N_CTX: Maximum token limit for the LLM model
 EMBEDDINGS_MODEL_NAME: SentenceTransformers embeddings model name (see https://www.sbert.net/docs/pretrained_models.html)
 TARGET_SOURCE_CHUNKS: The amount of chunks (sources) that will be used to answer a question
+VECTOR_STORE: Supports Weaviate or Chroma
+WEAVIATE_URL: Where your Weaviate instance is locally deployed eg. http://localhost:8080
 ```

 Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.